- Courses Courses

 Along with general medicine, growth and development monitoring are the basis of a pediatrician's practice.
 A general pediatrician must track and administer immunizations on schedule.
 The doctor must be able to communicate well with both children and parents.
 They often need to provide detailed explanations of treatment course options and assuage fears.
 Sympathetic bedside manners are highly valued in this particular area of medicine.

-In May 2013, the U.S. Bureau of Labor Statistics (BLS) reported that there were 30,890 general pediatricians employed in the United States.
-These professionals earned an average annual salary of $170,530, per BLS data.
-Overall employment of physicians and surgeons, including general pediatricians, was expected to grow 18 percent from 2012-2022, which is faster than average (www.bls.gov).
+In May 2015, the U.S. Bureau of Labor Statistics (BLS) reported that there were 28,660 general pediatricians employed in the United States.
+These professionals earned an average annual salary of $183,180, per BLS data.
+Overall employment of physicians and surgeons, including general pediatricians, was expected to grow 14% from 2014-2024, which was much faster than average.